 Be worthy of reliance and trust; People and wildlife depend on it.

 Whether you lead a tour or coach a citizen science project in the wilderness –and maybe there in the wild more than anywhere else– people need to depend upon you under all circumstances.

 ▸ Being dependable is a contributing factor to the credibility of the venue and the security of your guests and volunteers.
 This means specifically being predictable, accountable, composed, in control, fair, exhibiting good energy while being relaxed.
 It also subsumes being prepared, organized, knowledgeable, and paying attention to results.
 As well as it means being able to make ethical justifiable decisions in all circumstances and tough decisions when necessary.

 ⚠ An example comes to mind to raise the importance of reliability.
 A few years back, on one of the toughest Himalayan treks in Bhutan, a European-led expedition could have gone very bad.
 The very knowledgeable leader (European herself) had one issue: she was an inexperienced and weak leader.
 Somehow the strong-willed and very fit trekkers decided that they knew more than the leader and started to override her authority.
 Dissensions grew within the team itself and soon there were 2 opposite sides.
-This expedition trek at times at very high and dangerous altitudes, with passes at 5000 meters.
+This expedition treks at very high and dangerous altitudes, with passes at 5000 meters.
 The arguments led to some of the trekkers hiking on their own on a few occasions on the dangerous slopes of these mountains.
 The expedition even lost a satellite phone during that month on one of those unexpected split hikes!
 Neither the leader nor the Sherpas were reliable enough to overcome that mutiny rooted in the incredible arrogance of the guests who felt entitled to behave the way they did, perhaps considering that their money gave them the right to do so.
 This could have ended very tragically if one of the trekkers had fallen.
 Levels of fitness would have had nothing to do with it, but unfamiliarity with that habitat/terrain would have.
 Unlikely?
 Think twice: That same trek a few years earlier lost a member on one of these slopes, and by ‘loss’ here we mean death…